securityfirst/tent-content/contents_en/tools/veracrypt/beginner/veracrypt.md

 **Using VeraCrypt will give you:**

 *   The ability to protect your files if your computer or USB storage device gets lost, stolen or confiscated
-*   The ability to access and modify the same set of sensitive files on Windows, Mac OS X and Linux computers
+*   The ability to access and modify the same set of sensitive files on Windows, Mac OS and Linux computers
 *   A secure way to backup important files

 **Download Location:** [https://www.veracrypt.fr/en/Downloads.html]((https://www.veracrypt.fr/en/Downloads.html))